protocolguild/documentation/docs/9-membership.md

 ## Weights

 In the interest of privacy, we do not link addresses or weight with names.
 The data displayed here represents the onchain weighting, which is based on months since start of active contribution, and will be updated on the split quarterly.
+Members must be active for at least 6 months before full eligibility.
 Read more about weighting in **6.
 Guidelines for Regular Operation**.

 |   |                Address |               Split Weight |